 I have discussed my broad interpretation of metamodernism with respect to mainstream pop-culture in The Last Jedi and Late Capitalism and The Metamodern Mythology of The X-Files.
 And of course, I have begun to make a case for my own art film (2014) as metamodern in an essay series on The Abs•Tract: Core Philosophy: Ep.
 1, Ep.
-2, etc… I’m not retconning, to be sure, it was always intended that way.
+2, etc…, as a work of meta-fiction, meta-humour, meta-narratives, metaphysics, and metanoia.

 I am also ultimately advocating for major ‘turns’ in social science, as I’ve described in Evolutionary Globalization and The Quantum Turn in Social Science, to name only the ones I’ve written on so far, to be considered part of metamodernism.
 With the authors’ blessing, I have argued that The SIMPOL solution constitutes a metamodernist proposal for simultaneous policy shift and meta-governance.
 And in general, with over a dozen articles on different dimensions of abstraction, I am asserting that abstraction takes on new meanings within metamodernism as well, particularly as exemplified and put into practice by the book The Stack as reviewed in The Abstraction of Benjamin Bratton.